kylesluder/objc-namespaces/README.md

 When resolving a selector to a method at runtime, the dispatch machinery follows a certain resolution order, where _S_ refers to the selector being dispatched and _C_ is the class for the receiver (or a metaclass if the receiver is a class).

 1. If a matching method is found on _C_ that belongs to the same namespace as _S_, that method is chosen.
-Only one such method can exist.[^UNIQ]
+Only one such method can exist.

+   **Rationale:** It's possible to produce a binary that has multiple definitions of a method in the same namespace, but the loader will have chosen one winning method.
+This situation already exists independent of namespacing.

 2. Else, if _S_ does not have a namespace and a matching method is found on _C_ in the `default` namespace, that method is chosen.
 Only one such method can exist.